reichlab/covidModels/aws-vm-scripts/vm-setup.md

     ‘~/R/x86_64-koji-linux-gnu-library/4.0’
     to install packages into? (yes/No/cancel) YES

-You should then have this results, where #1 is the `ec2-user` home R library location:
+You should then have these results, where #1 is the `ec2-user` home R library location:

 ```R
 .libPaths()